 - Synthetic fibers are more durable than cotton fibers.
 Synthetic fibers usually dry quickly, which makes them less prone to damp odors and mildew.

 - Sponge mopheads are textured and are ideal for scrubbing out spots.
-As mentioned above, some sponge mopheads may push dirty water into tile grout, causing it to look dingy.
+Some sponge mopheads may push dirty water into tile grout, causing it to look dingy.
 They’re still a popular pick, however, because they have excellent scrubbing power.

 To avoid damaging flooring, it is best to clean with a mophead that is damp but not too wet, which is where a mop’s wringing mechanism comes into play.
 Mop wringers are typically located on either the mop’s handle or in the mop bucket.

-Most wringers on the mop itself are either lever or twist mechanisms on the mop’s handle.
+Most wringers on the mop come as either lever or twist mechanisms on the mop’s handle.
 Activating the wringer applies pressure to the mophead to squeeze out excess water.

 Lever wringers are common on sponge mops.
 When the lever is pulled, the mechanism will fold or roll the sponge to squeeze out water.
 Some string and strip mops are marketed as self-wringing, which means they’re equipped with a twist mechanism that winds the mop fibers and removes water.